Tuesday, March 30, 2021

 God the Son possesses the same divine nature as God the Father.
 He has the same divine glory as God the Father.
 Christ is the wisdom of God.
 He is wisdom incarnate (1 Corinthians 1:24; 30; Colossians 2:3).

 We know from the Old Testament that God will not give His glory to another (Psalm 83:18; Isaiah 42:8; 48:11).
-Thus, Christ must be God.
-Commentators believe that the author of Hebrews drew from the Wisdom of Solomon in asserting the divinity of Christ:
+Thus, Christ is affirmed to be God in the flesh.
+The author of Hebrews drew from the Wisdom of Solomon in asserting the divinity of Christ:

 "She is a breath of God's power—a pure and radiant stream of glory from the Almighty.
 Nothing that is defiled can ever steal its way into Wisdom.
 She is a reflection of eternal light, a perfect mirror of God's activity and goodness. " (Wisdom 7:25-26)